ErikOSorensen/StatsOkonomen/content/post/2025-05-20-methods-camp-for-new-phd-students-august-2025/index.md

 - The first module deals with general mathematical tools: Calculus, Analysis, and Linear Algebra.
 - The second module is more specific and deals with probability and statistics.

-Participation in the Methods Camp is voluntary, but all PhD students at the Economics Department are expected to sit a 90 minutes exam on the probability/statistics part on TBA in order to evaluate if some further tutoring is necessary.
-One A4 sheet of paper with notes is allowed.
+Participation in the Methods Camp is voluntary, but there is a 90 minutes exam on the probability/statistics part Monday August 25, from 1015--1145 in Auditorium I, in order to evaluate if any further tutoring is necessary.
+One A4 sheet of paper with notes and a standard calculator is allowed.

-Participation is voluntary, but all new PhD students in the Economics Department are expected to sit a 90-minute exam on the Probability and Statistics part (date TBA).
-This exam helps assess whether additional tutoring might be beneficial.
-You are allowed to bring one A4 sheet of notes to the exam.

 If you plan to take part in this course, please [fill out this brief survey](https://forms.gle/3D8zrEMTZoJGujAVA) such that we know a bit about how many students there will be and something about your background.
 Looking forward